PhysiCell-Tools/python-loader/README.md

 ## Release Notes:

 + version 3.3.0 (2024-08-22): elmbeech/physicelldataloader
-    + **pip install pcdl**: will again install all library dependencies, as well anndata and requests.
+    + **pip install pcdl**: will again install all library dependencies.
+No fine-tuning possible and for that reason less confussing.
     + pyMCDS handels now intracellular **physinboss** data too, data is store in cell\_df.
     + rename pyMCDS get\_cell\_variables to **get_celltype_list** for concisness and order list by ID.
     + rename pyMCDS get\_substrate\_names to **get_substrate_list** for concisness and order list by ID.